leafmind/messenger/README.md

 heroku addons:add redistogo
 heroku config --app your_app_name | grep REDISTOGO_URL
 (put this url to config/cable.yml production section)
-git push heroku master
+(Also you should change your app name in config/settings/production.yml) git push heroku master

 deployed on heroku